 Graduate Course Catalog

 This course emphasizes the role of "theory" in the study of issues of international relations.
-Exploring a range of theoretical underpinnings to deepen our understanding of international relations, this course in theories and factors of IR and diplomacy helps us to achieve a greater understanding of the world and the diversity of its cultures with the use of theory.
+Exploring a range of theoretical underpinnings to deepen our understanding of international relations, it helps us to achieve a greater understanding of the world and the diversity of its cultures with the use of theory.
 Knowledge of theories of international politics prepares students for understanding the world in a systematic manner, a world made smaller by the steady increase of international contact in society, politics, and business and allows students to acquire knowledge and tools that enable them to analyze and understand the complex world in which we live.

-    Starting with a brief introduction to the elementary principles of the scientific method, you will learn how to generate original "quantitative" data through doing an actual scientific public opinion poll with a probabilistic simple random sample.
-Then you will be trained in some widely used "qualitative" data-gathering techniques, including research using published and archival documentation, as well as field research techniques of observation and interview.
-This phase will include a mandatory field trip to the Bibliothèque Nationale de France.
-Once the data-gathering phase is complete, you will learn the basic tools of data analysis: i.e. establishing relationships, testing hypotheses, and developing valid theoretical explanations.
+Starting with a brief introduction to the elementary principles of the scientific method, students learn how to generate original "quantitative" data through doing an actual scientific public opinion poll with a probabilistic simple random sample.
+Then students are trained in some widely used "qualitative" data-gathering techniques, including research using published and archival documentation, as well as field research techniques of observation and interview.
+This phase includes a mandatory field trip to the Bibliothèque Nationale de France.
+Once the data-gathering phase is complete, students learn the basic tools of data analysis: i.e. establishing relationships, testing hypotheses, and developing valid theoretical explanations.

 To understand Foreign Policy Formulation this Practitioner's seminar takes you inside the "black box" of statecraft in order to study the goals, beliefs, and perceptions of decision-makers.

 Contemporary diplomacy as a norm-based activity and mindset provides an array of tools for preventive, persuasive and coercive crisis management for enduring stability and globalized security.
 These operational procedures of thinking and acting diplomatically including pre-crisis diplomatic communication enable us to deal with global and regional disruptive shock events.